(for veterinary information only)

 Pentoxifylline given to a nursing mother will be present in her milk.

-History of cerebral or retinal hemorrhage is considered a contraindication for pentoxifylline.
+History of brain or retinal bleeding is considered a contraindication for pentoxifylline, meaning it should not be used.
 This should make sense as pentoxifylline makes blood less able to clot and improves blood flow; just what one does not want with increased bleeding tendency.

 Pentoxifylline is best avoided in patients with liver insufficiency as these patients have an increased bleeding tendency.
 Further, pentoxifylline is metabolized (removed from the body) through the liver and reduced liver function will lead to higher than expected medication blood levels.